 Who should choose A Level Music?

-The syllabus is aimed at students who have a genuine interest and love in all styles of music with a strong interest in performance and composition.
+The syllabus is aimed at students who have a genuine interest in and love for all styles of music, with a desire to perform and compose music of their choice.

 Important questions when considering Music